GLENN MILLER ORCHESTRA

 Add’l per-ticket processing fees apply: $3 (online only)

 On-Sale Date: Now on sale

 The Virginia Theatre is getting a new ticketing system!
-Beginning Monday, February 1, 2021, the Virginia will go live with a new ticketing platform to provide patrons with an even better purchasing experience.
+Starting June 1, 2021, the Virginia will go live with a new ticketing platform to provide patrons with an even better purchasing experience.

 NEW DATE: The Glenn Miller Orchestra – previously scheduled for Sunday, December 13, 2020 – has been rescheduled for Saturday, November 13, 2021, at 7pm.
 All tickets from the originally-scheduled show will be honored by the Virginia Theatre at the new date.
 This includes tickets currently on hold at WILL CALL, print-at-home tickets, and also original printed tickets.

 Any patron unable to attend the new rescheduled date may request a full refund by emailing or by calling 217/356-9063.
 PLEASE NOTE: The deadline for all refund requests for The Glenn Miller Orchestra is September 17, 2021, at 5:30pm.